zaherlavi/aider/README.md

 Vansham Ahluwalia: I checked and improved the branch coverage of two functions in models, updated the report and worked on my individual part and overall.

 Shadman Sahil: I improved the branch coverage of two functions, updated the report and worked on my individual part.

+Ana Mafiyusef: I improved the branch coverage of two functions, worked on my individual part and updated the report.